BYD Qin: Qin (2012–2024)

-At launch, the BYD Qin started at 189,800 rmb before any applicable government subsidies and tax exemptions were available for eco-friendly vehicles.
-The EV300 starts at 259,800 rmb before incentives.

 The Qin was designed with BYD's next-generation, more efficient, dual-mode, electric powertrain.
 The BYD Qin uses a smaller lithium iron phosphate battery (LiFePO4, or LFP) than its predecessor, the F3DM: 13 kWh instead of 16 kWh.
 The LiFePO4 battery has a high energy density, can withstand up to 4,000 charges and still retain 80 percent performance, and uses no toxic heavy metals in its manufacture.
 Due to its improved design, the new battery is about 50 percent smaller and lighter than the one used on the F3DM.
 The reduced battery pack size translates into reduced price at the expense of the all-electric range, which BYD estimates at 50 km.
 The larger battery in the F3DM delivers an all-electric range of 60 mi.
 BYD said the Qin would be seven percent more efficient with savings in power and energy in all-electric (EV) mode.

 In hybrid mode, the Qin uses two 110 kW electric motors and a 1.5-litre turbo-charged direct-injected engine, instead of the 1.0-litre 3-cylinder engine used in the F3DM, to output 223 kW of power and 440 Nm of torque.
 According to BYD Auto, the Qin has a top speed of 185 km/h and can accelerate from 0–100 km/h in less than 5.9 seconds.
 Thanks to its smaller battery and increased wheelbase, the Qin will have more interior space than the F3DM, and the styling has also been improved over BYD's earlier models, most notably in the car's interior.

-The Qin features two large TFT LCD displays on the dashboard, equipped with the BYD "i" intelligent cloud system platform incorporating features like telematics, cloud-computing and a full range of services 24 hours a day.
+Retail sales of the BYD Qin began in Costa Rica in November 2013, and BYD planned to start sales in other countries in Central and South America in 2014.